-Vehicles may be subject to towing at the owner's expense for violations as listed under the vehicle immobilization device section of these regulations, impeding the removal of snow, or receiving five or more citations in one semester.
-A vehicle may be towed at the College's expense if the vehicle is in the way of emergency work, or if the car may sustain damage from work being conducted near the vehicle.
+Further, vehicles may be subject to towing for impeding the removal of snow, if the vehicle is in the way of emergency work, or if the car may sustain damage from work being conducted near the vehicle.
 In these cases, a reasonable attempt to locate the registered owner will be conducted first.